Implemented: Dec. 2, 2008

 - Does the email contain timely information about system shutdowns, delays, or threats (such as server disruptions or alerts about fraudulent emails)?

 b.
 Yes—skip to Step 2B.

-4. Does the e-mail contain time-sensitive information that could not be effectively communicated otherwise through the Community Center (such as cancellation or change in location for campus-wide event)?
+- Does the email contain time-sensitive information that could not be effectively communicated otherwise through the WWU app or Announcements system (such as cancellations or change in location for a campus-wide event)?

 a.
 No—see Step 2A.